 A hotel reservation system is software used in the hotel industry to manage room inventory, rates, and bookings.
 Also called a central reservations system (CRS), it may be housed within the hotel’s property management system (PMS) or may be standalone software connected to the PMS.

 The CRS acts as the central hub of the reservation ecosystem, which may also include a website booking engine, channel manager, and revenue management system.
 When integrated, these modules work together to help hotels manage room availability, distribution, reservations, and revenue.

 First, the hotel’s revenue manager loads the hotel’s rate codes, inventory, and restrictions into the CRS.
 The information is then populated into the PMS and, with the help of channel management software, distributed to the hotel’s booking channels.
 These channels may include the hotel’s website booking engine, online travel agencies (OTAs), the global distribution system (GDS), wholesalers, and metasearch sites.

 When a traveler books a hotel room on one of these channels, the information is passed back to the CRS and the PMS, where it is stored for retrieval when they check-in.
 At the same time, availability is updated on all distribution channels.

 Of course, this process is contingent on two-way connectivity between the CRS and the other components.
 If the components aren’t integrated, the revenue manager must perform these tasks manually, a time-consuming and error-prone process.

 The difference between a hotel reservation system and a booking engine

-9 benefits of using a hotel reservation system
+9 benefits of using hotel reservation software

-While most hotels moved to a digital reservation system years ago, a surprising number of small hotels, hostels, inns, B&Bs, and vacation rental operators still use manual processes.
+While most hotels moved to a digital booking system years ago, a surprising number of small hotels, hostels, inns, B&Bs, and vacation rental operators still use manual processes.
 This puts them at a distinct disadvantage over their more tech-forward competitors.

 Here are just a few of the benefits of using a hotel reservation system: